-You should use incentives to improve the energy efficiency of household appliances, buildings, lighting, heating & cooling, encourage rooftop solar installations, You have to enforce energy efficiency standards for industries, you can introduce ambitious energy efficiency standards for the industry.
+You should use incentives to improve the energy efficiency of household appliances, buildings, lighting, heating and cooling, and encourage rooftop solar installations, You have to enforce energy efficiency standards for industries, you can introduce ambitious energy efficiency standards for the industry.

 You have to promote electric vehicles, you have to encourage a shift from private passenger vehicles to public transport, You have to encourage centralized waste collection with source separation and treatment, including gas utilization, You have to replace refrigerant fluids, You can ensure full compliance with the Kigali Amendment, aimed at the complete phase-out of Hydrofluorocarbon (HFCs).

-You have to introduce well-managed two-stage treatment with biogas recovery, You can encourage the pre-mining recovery of coal mine gas, You should improve existing oil and gas production, You can encourage the recovery of associated petroleum gas, stop routine flaring & improve leakage control.
+You have to introduce a well-managed two-stage treatment with biogas recovery, You can encourage the pre-mining recovery of coal mine gas, You should improve existing oil and gas production, encourage the recovery of associated petroleum gas, stop routine flaring & improve leakage control.

 Flue-gas desulfurization (FGD), commonly referred to as scrubbing, is as well another means of providing a technical solution to Sulfur Oxide emissions, Scrubbing is a process that chemically eliminates the sulfur oxide gasses leaving the smokestacks, Power plans can be retrofitted with carbon-capturing technologies that trap emitted carbon dioxide.